Cordobo/angularx-qrcode/README.md

 `angularx-qrcode` - a fast and easy-to-use Ivy compatible Ionic and Angular QR Code Generator library

-- Compatible with **Angular 18** and **Ionic**
+- Compatible with **Angular 19** and **Ionic**
+- Under active development
+- Standalone component support
 - Ivy compiler support, AOT, SSR (Server Side Rendering)
-- Under active development
 - Accessibility (a11y) attributes supported (alt, aria-label, title)
 - Support for images
 - Trusted and used by thousands of developers like you
 - Easy to use, [sample web app](#demo-app) included

-`angularx-qrcode` is compatible with Ionic 3/4/5/6/7/8 and Angular 4/5/6/7/8/9/10/11/12/13/14/15/16/17/18+ with support for the Ivy compiler.
+`angularx-qrcode` is compatible with Ionic 3/4/5/6/7/8 and Angular 4/5/6/7/8/9/10/11/12/13/14/15/16/17/18/19+ with support for the Ivy compiler.
 It is a drop-in replacement for the no-longer-maintained angular component ng2-qrcode and based on node-qrcode.

 - [Installation](#installation)
 - [Demo App](#demo-app)